-■ Get the organization network that is named MyInternalOrgNetwork and is connected to the network pool named MyNetworkPool.
+Get the organization vDC network that is named MyOrgVdcNetwork.

-'''

-Get-NetworkPool -Name 'MyNetworkPool' | Get-OrgNetwork -Name 'MyInternalOrgNetwork'
+Get-OrgVdc -Name 'MyOrgVdc' | Get-OrgVdcNetwork -Name 'MyOrgVdcNetwork'

-'''

 Import a vApp Template from the Local Storage

 To make an OVF package from your local storage available to other cloud users, you can import the package and save it as a vApp template in a catalog.